apache/spark/docs/ml-features.md

 index `2`.

-Additionaly, there are two strategies regarding how `StringIndexer` will handle unseen labels when you have set up a `StringIndexer` on a dataset which you want to reuse on another:
+Additionaly, there are two strategies regarding how `StringIndexer` will handle unseen labels when you have fit a `StringIndexer` on one dataset and then use it to transform another:

 - throw an exception (which is the default)
 - skip the row containing the unseen label entirely